straider/challenges/LearningPath/2016/EnterpriseContainerisation/OpenShift/OpenShift Container Platform/Installation - Ubuntu 14.04.md

 ## Unable to access OpenShift Console

-If after using Cygwin Terminal to boot up the cdkv2 and everything seems Ok but can't connect from the Host to the OpenShift console then it may be because of networking issues caused by running a more recent version of VirtualBox.
+If after booting up the cdkv2 and everything seems Ok but can't connect from the Host to the OpenShift console then it may be because of networking issues caused by running a more recent version of VirtualBox.

 > Container Development Kit 2.2 is known to not work correctly with VirtualBox 5.1.x.
 If you intend to use VirtualBox as your virtualization provider, and you already have VirtualBox 5.1.x installed, downgrade your installation to VirtualBox 5.0.26.